 - You are confined to the home (homebound)

 - It is safe for you to receive care at home

 - Your physician has ordered home health services

 Home health costs often are covered by private health insurance programs, Medicare, Medicaid, veterans' insurance, workers' compensation and automobile insurance.
 For more information on Medicaid and Medicare coverage, click the links below.

-Lake Regional Home Health is licensed and certified by Medicare/Medicaid to provide intermittent skilled care to homebound patients in Camden, Miller and parts of Morgan counties.
+Lake Regional Home Health is licensed and certified by Medicare/Medicaid to provide intermittent skilled care to homebound patients in Camden, Laclede, Miller, parts of Morgan and Puloski counties.
 It also is accredited by The Joint Commission.
-If you have concerns that cannot be resolved by the Home Health manager, you may contact The Joint Commission's Office of Quality Monitoring by phone at 630.792.5000 or 800.994.6610, or by email at firstname.lastname@example.org.
+If you have concerns that cannot be resolved by the Home Health manager, you may contact The Joint Commission's Office of Quality Monitoring by phone at 630.792.5000 or 800.994.6610, or by email at email@example.com.